 ||Defines after how much time the session becomes invalid (in milliseconds).
 After that timeout, a session becomes applicable for removal.
 The session won’t be destroyed until the next time the cluster manager evaluates the active sessions.||600000 (10 minutes)|

 ||This setting is the same as

 ||The interval (in milliseconds) used for performing all cluster manager actions.
 These actions include unblocking users and removing invalid sessions.
 If nothing is specified, the interval is half the

 Increasing the session timeout can improve the user experience, especially on mobile devices.
-It is important to keep in mind that entities used to present data to the user or entities that are created or retrieved when a user executes a microflow are tied to the session of that user, and they can remain in memory for long periods of time.
-When a user logs out, these entities will be removed from memory, but in case the user idles but does not log out (for example, they leave the browser tab open while executing other tasks or simply close the browser without logging out), the session timeout can act as a safeguard that prevents memory usage being tied up by idle sessions.
+It is important to keep in mind that entities used to present data to the user or entities that are created or retrieved when a user executes a microflow are tied to that user’s session, and those entities can remain in memory for long periods of time.
+When a user signs out, these entities will be removed from memory, but if the user idles but does not sign out (for example, if they leave the browser tab open while executing other tasks or simply close the browser without signing out), the session timeout can act as a safeguard that prevents memory usage from being tied up by idle sessions.
 The first case can also be mitigated by setting the

 Since the frequency of the session timeout checks and other important events is tied to the